How to Choose a Stage Name You Won’t Regret

 #2 Keep your stage name on brand

-As music writer Ben Wardle explains, a good band name, just like a movie or book title, should tell you about a band’s style and character.
+As music writer Ben Wardle explains, a good band name, just like a movie or book title, should tell you about an artist/band’s style and character.

 Knowing your audience is key: research successful artists in and around your genre to get a feel for what will best suit your brand.